 Perimeter bracing alleviates the structural need for new stability walls in the core.
 This grants greater flexibility in the core for architectural and statutory requirements (such as for fire).
-The geometry and overall massing of the tower means that not all perimeter bays require bracing.
-If the vertical facades are braced, new wind load can be supported on new foundations outside the extent of the existing pile cap.
-A mega braced option is proposed.
+The bracing has been designed to wrap around the full structure, creating an efficient, tubular system.